smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 ----------------

-An *initial message* is comprised of the top-level input or output members of an operation that are not referenced by the ``inputEventStream`` or ``outputEventStream`` traits.
+An *initial message* is comprised of the top-level input or output members of an operation that are not targeted by the ``eventStream`` trait.
 Initial messages provide an opportunity for a client or server to provide metadata about an event stream before transmitting events.

 .. important::